alp1n3-eth/alp1n3-eth/README.md

 (ranked by familiarity)
 1. Go (main)
 2. JavaScript
-3. Python (Haven't used in a few years)
+3. Python (Haven't used heavily in a few years)
 4. C (Haven't used since college)

-## Tools
+## Tools Used Day-to-Day
 1. Burp Suite Pro
   - BChecks & Bambdas
-2. ffuf, SQLMap, interactsh
+  - Auth Analyzer (previously used Autorize)
-3. Wireshark / Brim
+  - Hackvertor
-4. VMWare / Hyper-V
+  - Plus other extensions and features
-5. Semgrep
+2. ffuf, SQLMap, interactsh, Caido

 ### KEY:
 ❌ = Not Started
 <br>
-🔄 = In-Progress
+🔄 = In-Progress / Worked Through Some Sections
 <br>
 ✅ = Done